jposada202020/CircuitPython_uplot/docs/quick_start.rst

 There are some parameters that you can customize:
     * rangex and rangey: you can specify the ranges of your graph.
 This allows you to move your graph according to your needs.
 This parameters only accept lists
     * radius: circles radius/radii.
 If a different value is given for each point, the radius should be a list of values.
 If selected pointer is not a circle, this parameter will be ignored
-    * pointer_color: you can specify the color in HEX
+    * pointer_color: you can specify the color in HEX.
+Or you could use the color class as explained above.
+    * pointer: you can select the pointer shape.
+The default is a circle.
+See below for more details
     * nudge: this parameter allows you to move the graph slighty.
 This is useful when the data start/end in the limits of your range